permguard/permguard/README.md

   <img src="https://raw.githubusercontent.com/permguard/permguard-assets/main/pink-txt//1line.svg" class="center" width="400px" height="auto"/>
 </p>

-`PermGuard` is an Open Source Authorization Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.
+`Permguard` is an Open Source Authorization Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

-As an `PermGuard administrator` you can create multiple accounts and create multiple schemas within each account.
+As an `Permguard administrator` you can create multiple accounts and create multiple schemas within each account.

 All you have to do is describe your schema's `resources` within your account and create your own access control policies.
 Resources are organized into schema's domains.

-`PermGuard` allows to specify who or what can access resources by the means of fine-grained permissions:
+`Permguard` allows to specify who or what can access resources by the means of fine-grained permissions:

 - `Who`: *Identities (Users and Roles) authenticated in the application*
 - `Can Access`: *Permissions granted by attaching policies*